Grouper/FlatUIKit/README.markdown

 to your Podfile.
 If you don't use Cocoapods you're welcome to use git submodules, or simply [download it](https://github.com/Grouper/FlatUIKit/archive/master.zip) and include it in your project manually.

-Note that FlatUIKit requires the CoreText framework as well as iOS > 5.0.
-The flat stepper component requires iOS > 6.0.
+Note that FlatUIKit requires the CoreText framework as well as iOS > 6.0.

 The Components
 -------